CPAP Belly Syndrome Vector

 How Does a CPAP Machine Work to Treat Sleep Apnea?

-The user wears the mask over the nose, mouth, or both, allowing the pressurized air to flow freely into the airways, facilitating normal breathing patterns during sleep and significantly reducing the health risks associated with OSA.
+The user wears the mask over the nose, mouth, or both, allowing pressurized air to flow freely into the airways and facilitating normal breathing patterns during sleep, thereby significantly reducing the health risks associated with OSA.

 Is CPAP Aerophagia Dangerous?